 The experience was, without question, the most memorable experience of my time in business school.
 I was humbled by the generosity and hospitality we received from SPBD staff and the local Tongans.
 We were received with open arms, and the Tongans were extremely proud to share with us their culture and traditions.
 It was truly inspirational to witnessing the impact that SPBD has on the local economy and on these women’s daily lives, and it was clear the extent to which SPBD has improved the standard of living for many of the families with whom they work.
 I am enthusiastic to learn about the continued positive impacts as SPBD scales its operations in Tonga and throughout the South Pacific, and am proud to have had the opportunity to work with such an influential organization.

-By Cynthia Baker - Kellogg School of Management M.B.A.
-Class of 2009
+Cynthia Baker – Kellogg School of Management M.B.A.

 During the summer of 2009, four of us from the Kellogg School of Management, headed to Samoa to volunteer at the South Pacific Business Development (SPBD) mircofinance organization.
 Our project was to develop a mini MBA program to teach basic fundamentals of business to SPBD clients.
 The mini MBA program consisted of modules that would be presented at village meetings when collections took place.
 Each module consisted of theory simplified down to the level where the women could relate to it.
 It also included an exercise or activity to help them learn the lesson.
 The goal of this program was to help small business owners become more effective in running their businesses with the outcome of reducing default rates.